QCDIS/DevOpsTutorial/README.md

 You can find more about '$ref' here: https://swagger.io/docs/specification/using-ref/

 ### Define Objects
-Scorll down to the bottom of the page and create a new node called 'definitions' and a node 'Student' under that.
+Scroll down to the bottom of the page and create a new node called 'definitions' and a node 'Student' under that.
 The code should look like this:
 ```YAML
 definitions:
   Student: